-- Read the General Comment; mouse over it to display long comments. - Always scroll down to view any annotated items that might be hidden. - When applicable, click Next to move to the next screen or Previous to move to a previous screen.
+- Read the General Comment; mouse over it to display long comments. - Always scroll down to view any hidden annotated items. - When applicable, click Next to move to the next screen, Previous to move to a previous screen, and Print to print the document and annotations.